FAQ

 What are your expectations for new students?

-Typically I ask new students to work with me for a semester before committing to a formal advising relationship with funding.
+With the caveat that I am not taking new students at this time, for your information, typically I ask new students to work with me for a semester before committing to a formal advising relationship with funding.
 This allows us to establish a mutual area of interest and to be sure we work well together.
 To be considered for formal advising, a successful student will demonstrate themselves to be a team player and should expect to make a significant contribution to either a submitted paper or grant proposal during the trial semester.

 Do you work with undergrads?